Sigmmma/c20/src/content/h3/tools/h3-ek/h3-tool/readme.md

 * fbx - An absolute filepath to a valid FBX file.
 * jma - An absolute filepath that includes name and extension to write the output to.
 * Start-frame - Sets the first frame index that the converter will start from.
 Use this if you want only a specific section of an animation from your FBX.
-This arg is optional so you can leave this and Last-frame out if you want the animation as is.
+This argument is optional so you can leave this and Last-frame out if you want the animation as is.
 * Last-frame - Sets the last frame index that the converter will end on.
 Use this if you want only a specific section of an animation from your FBX.
-This arg is optional so you can leave this and Last-frame out if you want the animation as is.
+This argument is optional so you can leave this and Last-frame out if you want the animation as is.

 For some details on how to setup the FBX file see [FBX for H3][fbx].